jamargoochIT/post-install-config/README.md

 ![5](https://github.com/user-attachments/assets/6fea3b06-03c1-43a2-b733-970f81bb2683)<br><br><br><br>

-The department sections can be used for ticket visibility, say if you have a networking department and you can set up their department so they can only see tickets for their department where a sysadmin department will be able to see all tickets.
+The department sections can be used for ticket visibility, say if you have a networking department, you can set up their department so they can only see tickets for their department where a sysadmin department will be able to see all tickets.
 Here, we simply need to fill out the name field for the department and click Create Dept.

 ![6](https://github.com/user-attachments/assets/175c76c0-ad2b-4b93-a644-784e8df57280)